twaritwaikar/gsoc-godot-vcs-devlogs/project_report_3.md

 ![](/images/009.png)

-_If you are not able to see a `GitAPI` option then this means that you don't have the addon binaries present in your project folder.
+_If you are not able to see a `GitAPI` option then this means that you don't have the addon binaries present in your project folder._

-3. Open the `Commit` that you may see alongside the `Inspector` and `Node` tabs.
+3. Open the `Commit` tab that you may see alongside the `Inspector` and `Node` tabs.
 At first, you will see that every file in the project folder is counted as a new addition to the repository since we have started from a VCS-less project.
 If you already have Git running on your project then the addon should be able to just use your existing repository.

 ![](/images/010.png)